scollier/SATraining/configKubernetes.md

 kubectl create -f rc.json
 ```

-Fell free to resize the replication controller and run multiple copies of apache.
+Feel free to resize the replication controller and run multiple copies of apache.
 Note that the kubernetes publicIP balances between ALL of the replics!

 ```bash
 kubectl resize --replicas=3 replicationController apache-controller